 Make All Natural Air Fresheners

-Edited by Ian Gabriel T. Tolledo, Anonymous, Robbi, Lynn and 4 others
+Edited by Ian Gabriel T. Tolledo, Robbi, Lynn, Maria Quinney and 4 others

 Many people use chemical-based air fresheners to mask odor or remove smells.
 The problem with these commercially available fresheners is that they can potentially have harmful ingredients and it can be especially irritating for people with asthma and allergies.

 Thankfully, natural air fresheners are one way we can avoid these potential problems, while keeping the home smelling good all-year round.
-The best thing is, they are very effective and are easy to make for a fraction of a cost
+The best thing is, they are very effective and are easy to make.

 - 1 Common Essential Oils and Benefits